36-650-Fall-2020/oop-assignment-lindayang3932/README.md

 In this repository, you'll work on your homework assignments and submit your completed assignments for review by the TAs.

 ### OOPY Concepts Used:
-1. Your Source Code should be located under src folder.
-2. Update the checklist document under docs folder
-3. Add your datasets under data folder
-4. In this ReadMe, append screenshots, documentation, and other requirements